Adoption Guide

 Your Application

-Our Adoption Application is designed to ensure a good match between dogs and adopters.
-Before you begin the application, you’ll want to take care of the following:
+Our Adoption Application is designed to capture some information to form a valuable conversation with an adoption coordinator on which pet might be right for you.
+In addition to the application, you'll want to take care of the following:

-• Important Your current pets must be up-to-date on shots and preventatives before introducing a new pet to the home.
+• Important Your current pets must be up-to-date on vaccinations and preventatives before introducing a new pet to the home.

 • If you rent, talk to your landlord about pet policies.